Tennis Court (song): Commercial performance

 "Tennis Court" debuted atop the New Zealand Singles Chart dated 17 June 2013, becoming Lorde's second number-one single on the chart following "Royals", which reached the top position in March 2013.
 It spent 21 weeks on the chart, six of which in the top ten.
 The single received triple platinum certification from Recorded Music NZ for exceeding sales of 45,000 copies in the country.
 "Tennis Court" was the 19th best-selling single of 2013 in New Zealand.
 In neighbouring Australia, the single peaked at number 20 on the ARIA Singles Chart and remained on the chart for 22 weeks.
 It was certified five times platinum by the Australian Recording Industry Association (ARIA).

 Outside Australasia, the single achieved modest commercial success.
 It peaked at number 78 on the Canadian Hot 100 and remained for five weeks on the chart.
 The track earned platinum certification from Music Canada, which denotes shipments of 80,000 copies in the country.
-The single had the similar position on the UK Singles Chart and was certified silver by the British Phonographic Industry (BPI) for track-equivalent sales of 200,000 units, based on sales and streams.
+The single had the similar position on the UK Singles Chart and was certified gold by the British Phonographic Industry (BPI) for track-equivalent sales of 400,000 units, based on sales and streams.
 It also entered the top 100 of the German Singles Chart, where it reached number 83.
 Despite not entering the record chart of Norway, the song was certified platinum by IFPI Norway for exceeding sales of 10,000 units in the country.
 In the US, "Tennis Court" debuted at number 71, which was also its highest placement, on the Billboard Hot 100 chart dated 19 October 2013.
 The single spent 18 weeks on the chart and had sold 355,000 copies in the US by April 2014.
 It also reached number nine on the Hot Rock Songs, a Billboard auxiliary chart.